appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-04-16-working-with-GET.md

 ## Working Principle for GET node

-1. GET node in APPSeCONNECT Process Flow is linked with the Start node such that when the process flow execution is triggered, the GET node is executed first which fetches data from the source application for the transformation process.
+1. GET node in APPSeCONNECT processflow is linked with the Start node such that when the processflow execution is triggered, the GET node is executed first which fetches data from the source application for the transformation process.
 2. Click on the Node Configuration icon to open the Node configuration window for the selected application node.
 ![Getnode1](../../../staticfiles/processflow/media/mapper/getnode1.png)
 3. Select the node type as GET in the Node Configuration window and click the save button.